 The results from this prediction were saved into five spreadsheets, one per answer, which list the single person-answers together with their predictions, all the five prediction algorithms gave and the strength of these algorithms.

 Evaluation

-After the recording of interviews was done, the audio files were split based on the interviewer response to each category of question.
+After the recording of interviews was done, the audio files were split based on the interviewee’s response to each category of question.
 A further splitting was done by normalizing the files using Audacity and annotating the files manually.
 Two types of manual annotation, voice-based annotation and content-based annotation were carried out.

-manual This stage identifies the deviation or reaction based on the added value of an interview. of emotion was done by emotion from a set of 8 types mainly happy, sad, disgust, surprised, angry, fearful, calm and neutral.
+Content-based manual annotation: This process involves the understanding of the content of the interviewee from their response as comprehended by human intelligence.
+This stage identifies the deviation or reaction based on the added value of an interview.
+The annotation of emotion was done by choosing emotion from a set of 8 types mainly happy, sad, disgust, surprised, angry, fearful, calm and neutral.

 Voice-based manual annotation: This process involves detecting the frequency and waveform of the vocal quality.
 For annotating manually, humans can only focus on the physical qualities like pitch, pace, roughness and tone of the students when being stimulated with the survey questions.